arugq777/numberologicality/README.md

 - Write a Node.js version, and move the Angular code there.
 - Write tests.
 - Convert templates to slim or haml
+- Perhaps add clickable interpretations to the big numbers, or links to daily readings, or something